researchgate/doctrine-file/README.md

 * `content` String | Buffer Content of a complete file to be parsed
 * `options` Object
     * All options that [doctrine.parse][1] supports, except unwrap which can't be changed.

-When the file cannot be read an `Error` will be thrown.

 Here's a simple example: